 Breaking into the world of machine learning (ML) at top companies like FAANG, OpenAI, and Tesla is no small feat.
 These companies are at the forefront of technological innovation, and they set the bar high for their ML engineering roles.
 To give you an idea of the competition, the acceptance rate for ML roles at companies like Google and Facebook is estimated to be less than 1%—even lower than Ivy League admission rates.
 At OpenAI, which is known for its cutting-edge work in AI research, the competition is even fiercer, with a significant portion of applicants not making it past the initial screening.

 Despite the daunting odds, the good news is that there are currently thousands of open roles for ML engineers across these industry leaders.
-For instance, as of [current month], there are over 200 ML engineering positions available at Google alone, with similar numbers at Amazon, Apple, and other top companies.
+For instance, as of Dec 2024, there are over 200 ML engineering positions available at Google alone, with similar numbers at Amazon, Apple, and other top companies.
 Tesla and OpenAI also continue to expand their AI teams, offering unique opportunities for those who are well-prepared.

 Given the high stakes and the abundant opportunities, it's crucial to avoid common mistakes that could cost you your dream job.
 In this blog, we'll dive into the top 10 mistakes candidates often make in ML interviews and how you can steer clear of them to stand out from the competition.